scitix/sichek/README.md

 AI training at scale is highly susceptible to interruptions caused by Hardware failures, System errors, or Software-related issues like NCCL errors or hanging processes occupying GPU resources.
 These interruptions lead to Wasted computational resources,Extended training times and increased costs.

 **Sichek** provides a comprehensive health monitoring and diagnostic solution to create a resilient AI training environment.
-It detects, categorizes, and reports system-level issues, ensuring minimal disruption to GPU-intensive workloads.
+It detects, categorizes, and reports node-level issues, ensuring minimal disruption to GPU-intensive workloads.

 By defining a series of health and performance detection rules, Sichek proactively identifies hardware, kernel, and software issues, monitors critical components, and makes these issues visible to upstream management platforms by adding a sichek annotation to k8s node annotatons, once node issues are detect.